 What I also now know is that there is tremendous hope for people who suffer from early attachment or trauma-related challenges.
 Modern neuroscience shows that the brain has plasticity and can be re-wired at any age.
 Attachment styles can change, and secure attachment can be earned as an adult even if it wasn't our original blueprint as a child.
 In my own search for healing I found two valuable complimentary tracks; the first is to address the body and nervous system through trauma healing methods including Somatic Experiencing®, and the other is to get to know the transcendent, natural "Self" through meditation techniques.
 What I'm offering in group events and retreats are both awareness practices and reparative experiences for trauma and early attachment wounds.
 These processes bring awareness of inner-body sensations into highly nurturing, safe interactions with other group participants.
 As we witness each other with curiosity and empathy, we also practice attunement and presence.
 Over time, the alarm bells of chronic survival responses naturally start to soften, the body begins to relax, and the brain and nervous system can re-pattern for greater resilience.

 P.S.
-I recognize the value of my own struggles.
-Without having to overcome adversity I wouldn't be who I am, and I wouldn't be able to support others.
+I fully recognize and am extremely grateful for the value of my own struggles.
+Without having to overcome adversity I wouldn't be who I am, and Trauma 2 Health would not exist.